adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

+### 7. Cookie, Kubernetes Secret, JWT

+- session cookie is authored when a User is created, JSON web token value is written in the cookie
+- Kubernetes Secret is utilized for the JWT key

 ### 6. Password hashing

 - before writing to MongoDB, `password` is not longer saved in plain text (login comparison is a later step)